arionbanki/Arion-OpenBanking-Sandbox/README.md

 #### How to Initiate and Authorize a Payment

+Prerequisite: to be able to call these services, you need to have confirmed consent available, see the "Creating a consent" above for more info.

-To get account data, you use the PayemntsServiceApi, which is located here: https://isit-openbanking-sandbox-iobws-master.prod.service.arionbanki.is/swagger/index.html
+To get account data, you use the PayemntsServiceApi, which is located here: https://developers-api.arionbanki.is/swagger/index.html

 ![App screenshot](https://github.com/arionbanki/Arion-OpenBanking-Sandbox/blob/main/doc-images/25%20-%20Payments%20Swagger.png?raw=true)